-- The University strongly encourages students to immediately report incidents of sexual misconduct that they experience, witness or lean about to the University’s Office of Equal Opportunity and Affirmative action (EOAA).
+- I understand that the University strongly encourages students to immediately report incidents of sexual misconduct that they experience, witness, or learn about to the University’s Office of Equal Opportunity and Affirmative Action (EOAA).
 Student employees who learn about sexual misconduct in the course of their University employment have a heightened responsibility and must report any sexual misconduct to EOAA.
-Reports may be submitted to http://eoaa.umn.edu/report-misconduct.
+Reports may be submitted to: http://eoaa.umn.edu/report-misconduct.

 Benefits of registering¶

-Student groups must register with Student Unions & Activities to establish a relationship with the University in order to access to resources, facilities, and services.
-Not all University resources available to individual students for academic purposes are available for use by student groups, however, registered student groups have access to the following:
+Student groups must register with Student Unions & Activities to establish a relationship with the University in order to access resources, facilities, and services.
+Not all University resources available to individual students for academic purposes are available for use by student groups; however, currently registered student groups in good standing have access to the following:

 - Use of the following areas for meetings and events at free or reduced rates:

-- Opportunity to conduct fundraisers and sales on campus with approved permit(s)
+- Ability to conduct fundraisers and sales on campus with approved permit(s)

-- Eligibility to apply for grants and student service fees
+- Eligibility to apply for grants and student services fee allocations

-- Opportunity to have an on-campus mailbox, via Student Unions & Activities
+- Ability to have an on-campus mailbox, via Student Unions & Activities

-- Access to electronic elections and voting via GopherLink
+- Access to electronic elections and voting via technology

 - Inclusion in the SUA student group directory on GopherLink

-The benefits you are able to access as an officer of a student group are for your group’s use alone.
-For instance, reserving a meeting room, event venue or contact table allows you to use this space only for your group’s purpose.
-You cannot reserve spaces for use by other student groups, University departments, outside groups, or individual use to provide access or reduced costs in using University facilities, services, or staff.
-Providing this inappropriate access to student group benefits may result in disciplinary action against your group.
+The resources a group is able to access are for that group’s use alone.
+For instance, reserving a meeting room, event venue, or contact table allows a group to use this space only for that group’s purpose.
+A group cannot reserve spaces for use by other student groups, University departments, outside groups, or individual use to provide access or reduced costs in using University facilities, services, or staff.
+Providing this inappropriate access to student group resources may result in disciplinary action against the group.